 In this work, we present a diffuse interface model for surface regression.
-Here the solid/gas phase transition is treated as continuous at very small scales.
-The phase field (PF) model provides an attractive framework for modeling combustion [39-41] using a Gibbs-type construction.
+The phase field (PF) model provides an attractive framework for modeling combustion [38-40] using a Gibbs-type construction.
 It also provides an elegant means for tracking complex surface evolution by modeling interfaces as diffuse.
-PF models have been employed in a wide range of settings including microstructure evolution [42-44], fracture mechanics [45, 46], dendritic growth [47], and solid-fluid interactions [48-50].
+PF models have been employed in a wide range of settings including microstructure evolution [41-43], fracture mechanics [44, 45], dendritic growth [46], and solid-fluid interactions [47-49].
 PF provides a robust means for thermodynamic modeling of combined multiphysics processes, while retaining the ability to capture complex morphological behavior.
-It also provides interpretability to model parameters (e.g., order parameter as a reaction coordinate, chemical potential as a reaction energy, diffuse boundary as a reaction zone, etc.).
-Indeed, the great advantage of the phase field method is the ease with which it can be extended to treat fully complex fluid phase phenomena (mixing, diffusion, and reactions) as well as solid phase behavior (thermal and elastic response).
-In this work, the scope is restricted to burn rate prediction based on ambient pressure only using a heuristic rate law, and does not include concurrent simulation of fluid or solid phase mechanics.
-It is entirely possible, though, to couple this present model to both solid and fluid phase models, replacing the heuristic rate law with fully resolved solid and gas dynamics.
-(We refer the reader to concurrent work [51], which directly addresses the challenges of solid/fluid coupling in diffuse boundary models.)

-The PF can caues a substantial increase in the computational resolution necessary to resolve the solution across the diffuse boundary.
-Through the strategic application of meshing techniques like local adaptive mesh refinement, however, it is possible to achieve good performance with sufficiently high accuracy.
+It also provides a mechanism for providing interpretability to model parameters (e.g., order parameter as a reaction coordinate, chemical potential as a reaction energy, diffuse boundary as a reaction zone, etc.).
+The price of PF is generally a substantial increase in the computational resolution necessary to resolve the solution across the diffuse boundary.
+However, through the strategic application of meshing techniques, it is possible to achieve good performance with sufficiently high accuracy.
+In this work,